CreatekIO/tdd_adventures/README.md

 ## How it works
-Clone the repo and run bundle like so:
+Clone this repo and run `bundle` like so:
 ```bash
 git clone git@github.com:CreatekIO/tdd_adventures.git
 cd tdd_adventures